noahehall/theBookOfNoah/algorithms.md

           - BST requires O(n log n)
         - using pointers to implement the tree isnt necessary
         - relying on binary heap variations (e.g. `fibonacci heap`) offers advantages such as increase and decrease key times of O(1)
+  - breadth-first vs depth-first
+    - the difference between the two is how eaach stores the vertexes
+      - a `queue` for `bfs`
+        - a list that works according to the `fifo` principle
+        - newly discovered vertexes dont wait long for processing
+      - a `stack` for `dfs`
+        - a list that works according `lifo`

 ## binary search
   - requirements